What is gynecomastia?

 With puberty comes a number of changes to the body.
-It may seem like every day you see something new in your body like facial hair or deepening of your voice.
-Sometimes, teenage boys may experience another change that comes in the form of breast tissue enlargement.
+The appearance of facial hair and deepening of the voice are part of healthy male development.
+Sometimes, teenage boys may experience another change that comes in the form of breast tissue enlargement which is distressing and cause self-consciousness with tight-fitting clothing or when shirtless.

 What causes gynecomastia?

-There can be a number of factors that that can cause gynecomastia in teens, however, the exact cause can be difficult to determine.
-In addition to puberty, here are some factors that can result in gynecomastia:
+There can be a number of factors that that can cause gynecomastia in men and teens, however, the exact cause can be difficult to determine.
+Most cases of gynecomastia are no fault of the patient and run in families being genetic.
+Some factors that are felt to contribute to gynecomastia are as follows:

-- An injury to the testicles which make testosterone or a disease affecting it.
+- An injury to the testicles which make testosterone or disease affecting it.

 - Obesity which leads to an increase in estrogen.